grantwinney/blog/content/posts/what-is-the-opposite-method-of-any-t-in-linq/index.md

   a collection, returning true if at least one item in the collection matches the condition you specify.
 But what's the opposite of the Any keyword in LINQ?
 tags:
-- C#
+- csharp
-- LINQ
+- linq
-- Coding
+- coding
 title: What is the opposite of Any in LINQ?
 ---
 If you are (or hope to be) a .NET developer, knowing [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) is a _huge_ time-saver.
 It's a syntax that allows you to manipulate data in a fashion that'll be familiar to anyone who's worked in a database.